 College persistence and completion is strengthened and mobilized through PK-16 best practices.
-Our approach to education is focused on academic and character building that will prepare students for the road to and through college.
+Our approach to education is focused on academic and efficacy building that will prepare students for their postsecondary pathway.

 Where a student goes to college matters a lot.
 Experts recommend students apply to a diverse portfolio of schools (tailored to students’ individual academic and social profiles) to increase both their choices and chance of college success.
-UFCS’ approach is to equip and empower our students with the tools and knowledge they need to make the best choices and navigate through any college bound barriers.
+UFCS’ approach is to equip and empower our students with the decision-making tools and knowledge to be successful no matter what success pathway they choose.

 UFCS coalition members engage in ongoing, systematic monitoring of alumni to prioritize, strategize, and track growth, progress, and trends.
 UFCS's goal is to ensure that alumni successfully matriculate to college, remain enrolled, and stay on track to graduate.
 We aim to provide our alumni with the tools, knowledge, and support system needed to successfully navigate college.